vuongxuongminh/laravel-async/README.md

     'sleepTime' => 50000,

     /**
-     * An autoload script to boot composer autoload and laravel application.
+     * An autoload script to boot composer autoload and Laravel application.
      * Default null meaning using an autoload of this package.
      */
     'autoload' => null,